sergiords/ignite-hands-on/guide/get-started.md

     }
 }
 ```
->/!\ For the hands on, do not use default configuration settings, otherwise you'll be joining a cluster with all nodes from local network
+>/!\ For the hands on, do not use default configuration settings, otherwise you'll be joining a cluster with all nodes from local network.
+>Instead use configuration from **Config.igniteConfiguration()**

 ## Server Nodes